RSE-Cambridge/data-acc/docs/index.md

-# Generic BurstBuffer
+# The Data Accelerator

 [![Build Status](https://www.travis-ci.org/RSE-Cambridge/burstbuffer.svg?branch=master)](https://www.travis-ci.org/RSE-Cambridge/burstbuffer)

 This project is designed to orchestrate the creation of a burst buffer built using commodity hardware.
-The buffer can be accessed by compute nodes using existing parallel file systems.
+This will be integrated into CSD3 at the University of Cambridge in the coming months.
+The buffer will be accessible from the Skylake compute nodes providing a namespace of fast storage.
+The GPU system will be able to access the Accelerator in a future release.

+This work build on the existing SLURM Burst Buffer plugins, and currently is tested using docker.
+The final software will be installed into CSD3 to build filesystems on demand for jobs and manage the new accelerator nodes.

+This repo contains the current work achieved and will be extended as the system is put into production.

 Users are expected to request a number of I/O slots, which is a fixed amount of capacity associated with a fixed amount of